 ports section of the manifest declares a single port mapping.
 In this

-case, the Service will route the traffic on
+case, the Service routes the traffic on

 port: 6379 to the

 6379 of the containers that match the specified

 containerPort used in the Deployment must match the